cristos-codence/docker_n8nSetup/README.md

 *   `run_n8n_MAC.sh`: A shell script for macOS to run n8n in Docker.
 *   `run_n8n_WINDOWS.ps1`: A PowerShell script for Windows to run n8n in Docker.
-*   `test_webhook.sh`: A shell script to send a test webhook to an n8n instance.

 ## Usage